 - 9.1 Tung Wah College (TWC) strives to design and implement effective learning and teaching activities in its programmes with the prime purpose of delivering the intended learning outcomes and programme curriculum.
 The Learning and Teaching Committee (LTC) is deliberately set up to advise the Academic Board (AB) on polices to enhance the quality of learning and teaching.
-The secretarial support of the Committee is provided by the Registry (REG). - 9.2 The College's commitment to quality learning and teaching is manifested in the following ways: - (a) quality in the delivery of teaching and assessment of student learning outcomes; - (b) the award of qualifications that are consistent with the pitched QF standards; - (c) input from internal and external stakeholders; - (d) constant review and revision through peer review exercise; - (e) professional development and teaching support for academic staff; - (f) availability of learning resources; and - (g) access to pastoral care, academic advice and student learning support.
+The secretarial support of the Committee is provided by the Registry (REG). - 9.2 Also, the Centre for Innovative Teaching and Learning (CITL) was established to enrich the quality of innovative teaching in academic schools to meet evolving societal and industrial/professional demands and benefit the College.
+The CITL will provide comprehensive services and programmes to assist academic staff in becoming professional, effective, and innovative educators. - 9.3 In sum, the College's commitment to quality learning and teaching is manifested in the following ways: - (a) quality in the delivery of teaching and assessment of student learning outcomes; - (b) the award of qualifications that are consistent with the pitched QF standards; - (c) input from internal and external stakeholders; - (d) constant review and revision through peer review exercise; - (e) professional development and teaching support for academic staff; - (f) availability of learning resources; and - (g) access to pastoral care, academic advice and student learning support.

-The OBTL Approach
+The OBE Approach